-- 6. Membership and voting rights - 6.1 The Board comprises the Leader of the Council of each of the Parties to this agreement.
-Each of the Parties will appoint for each Municipal Year two additional members of their Executive one of whom may substitute for the Leader as necessary.
-The Parties will inform the Secretary to the Board in writing of these annual appointments. - 6.2 The term of office of each member of the Board shall be for as long as the member is the Leader of the appointing Council or a member of that Councils Executive in relation to substitute members. - 6.3 Non-voting advisers may attend the Board from any or all of the Parties or from other organisations as the Board may agree.
-These advisers may participate in the debate but may not vote. - 6.4 The following can be "Associate Members":-
+6. Membership and voting rights

+- 6.1 The Board comprises the Leader of each of the Parties to this agreement.
+Each of the Parties will appoint for each Municipal Year two one additional members of their Executive (or in the case of the GMCA two one additional members of that authority) one of whom may substitute for the Leader as necessary.
+The Parties will inform the Secretary to the Board in writing of these annual appointments.
+An individual may not at any given time sit on the Board as a representative of more than one Party.
+Where, as a consequence of overlapping authority memberships, one Party's additional member currently sits on the Board on behalf of a second Party, that additional member may only act as a substitute for the Leader of the first Party if during the time they do so they are also substituted for in respect of their role representing the second Party. - 6.2.
+The term of office of each member of the Board shall be for as long as the member is the Leader of the appointing authority or a member of that authority's Executive (or in the case of the GMCA a member of that authority) in relation to substitute members. - 6.3.
+Non-voting advisers may attend the Board from any or all of the Parties or from other organisations as the Board may agree.
+These advisers may participate in the debate but may not vote. - 6.4.
+The following can be "Associate Members":-